-An item to develop a traffic calming toolbox for use in traffic calming was first added to the 2015 Transportation Commission work plan in order to provide a known list of accepted options to address traffic problems on streets.
+The development of a traffic calming toolbox was first added to the 2015 Transportation Commission work plan in order to provide a known list of accepted options to address traffic problems on streets.
 The item was carried over into the Commission's 2016 and 2017 work plans.
 The Transportation Commission started on the development of the toolbox in March of 2016.
 The toolbox was developed over twelve Commission meetings.
-The Commission voted unanimously at its July 24, 2017 meeting to submit the draft traffic calming toolbox to the Village Board for review and approval.

-The Transportation Commission is making three recommendations to the Village Board:
+The Transportation Commission is making the following recommendations to the Village Board:

-- 1. Review and approve the draft traffic calming toolbox documents as submitted. - Review and approve the recommended funding mechanism for expensive traffic calming measures. - 3.
-The Village should continue on to the next phase of developing a Neighborhood Traffic Management Program.
+- 1. Review and approve the draft traffic calming toolbox documents as submitted. - 2.
+Review and approve the recommended funding mechanism for expensive traffic calming measures. - 3.
+Continue to the next phase of developing a Neighborhood Traffic Management Program. - 4.
+Village Board provide direction regarding funding mechanisms for the expensive traffic calming measures to allow the Commission to evaluate traffic calming petitions with funding in mind.